Back to Course List

-Within the degree's integrated, Problem-Based Learning (PBL) structure, this module will develop further the students' understanding of learning difficulties across the life span and build on learning in Year 1 modules.
+Within the degree's integrated, Problem-Based Learning (PBL) structure, this module will develop further the students' understanding of development across the life span and build on learning in Year 1 modules.
 The module is assessed by integrated coursework: case-based essay and linguistic analysis.
 There is one formative assignment in week 10.
 The module focuses on children and adults with intellectual disability and autistic spectrum conditions.
-Students will address: Theory and practice for working with children and adults with intellectual disability and autistic spectrum disorders; Assessment, clinical decision-making and intervention in speech and language therapy practice; Relevant aspects of typical cognitive, behavioural, educational and psychosocial development
+Students will address: #Relevant aspects of typical and atypical cognitive, linguistic, behavioural, educational and psychosocial development; #Theory and practice for working with children and adults with intellectual disability and autistic spectrum conditions; #Clinical reasoning to inform interventions in speech and language therapy practice.

-This module builds on skills learned in SLT Practice 1 and knowledge acquired throughout the course.
+This module builds on skills learned in Practice Education 1 and knowledge acquired throughout the course.
 Students have the opportunity to reflect on their learning and continue to develop theory to practice links, clinical skills, and professionalism in Practice Education.
 An introductory placement during weeks 1-12 aims to orientate the student to clinical practice through observation and shadowing of a Speech and Language Therapist.
 The student has the opportunity to find out about the day to day working life of a therapist across a range of settings and reflect on this.
 In weeks 25-32 students undertake a block placement in a clinical environment.
 They initially need close supervision from their Practice Educator but should progress to supported independence by the end of their placement.
 During weeks 1-24 students will explore a range of clinical skills for use in practice through a series of workshops.

 Compulsory Study (120 credits)